Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Underlying Models and Problem Setup

 \subsection{Samples with Two SE Yield Values}

 As a prototype for a semiconductor sample, consider

 as illustrated in \cref{fig:twoValuedSample}(a).
 A step in semiconductor inspection or manufacturing process characterization could include imaging of this sample.
-In the case that $\eta_1$ and $\eta_2$ are known, this imaging task reduces to estimation of edge position $\gamma$.
+Except when discussing the value of \emph{a priori} knowledge of $\eta_1$ and $\eta_2$ in \cref{subsec:FI_deterministic}, we will assume $\eta_1$ and $\eta_2$ are known, with $\eta_1 < \eta_2$.
+The imaging task then reduces to estimation of edge position $\gamma$.

 Since the sample has no vertical variation and the Gaussian beam model in \cref{subsec:beam_sample_models} has independent horizontal and vertical deviations from the raster scan position, the number of generated SEs $X$ depends only on the horizontal raster scan position.
-Specifically, from \eqref{eq:X-distribution}, the distribution of $\eta(\mathbf{g}+\mathbf{W})$ determines the distribution of $X$.
+Specifically, from \eqref{eq:X-distribution}, the distribution of $\YieldPotential(\mathbf{g}+\mathbf{W})$ determines the distribution of $X$.
 Since \eqref{eq:two-valued} has no dependence on $s_2$ and $W_1$ is independent of $W_2$, we are left with projections to 1D functions as shown in \cref{fig:twoValuedSample}(b).
 The projected beam profile is Gaussian with standard deviation $\beamSigma$.

-The two-valued nature of $\eta$ allows us to simplify further.
+The two-valued nature of $\YieldPotential$ allows us to simplify further.
 Define

 where (a) follows from \eqref{eq:two-valued}; and (b) uses $\Phi(\cdot)$ to denote the standard normal cumulative distribution function.
-This $q$ is the mixing parameter in a two-component Poisson mixture distribution for $X$.
-Since $\Phi$ is one-to-one, an estimate of $q$ can be mapped to an estimate of edge position $\gamma$ using \eqref{eq:mixing-q}.

-For our two-valued sample, we can revisit the difference between the mixture and convolutional models introduced in \cref{subsec:se_distribution_one_ion}.
-The mixture model is
+Using this $q$ in \eqref{eq:X-distribution} makes $X$ a two-component Poisson mixture: